katiabondartw/wwc_rds/README.md

 `SELECT * FROM products WHERE title ILIKE '%fair%' OR description ILIKE '%fair%'`

-#### Measure execution time / see query plan
-`EXPLAIN ANALYZE SELECT * FROM products WHERE title ILIKE '%fair%' OR description ILIKE '%fair%'`

 ### Full text search
 `SELECT * FROM products
 WHERE to_tsvector('english', title || ' ' || description) @@ to_tsquery('english', 'fair')`